fuzzzerd/fmdata/README.md

-# Use FMData to Access FileMaker Databases via the FileMaker Data API with C# and .NET
+# Use the FMData API Client to Access FileMaker Databases via the FileMaker Data API with C# and .NET

 FMData is a C# client library for accessing data from FileMaker databases.
-It currently supports the FileMaker Data API and has planned support for the FileMaker Xml API.
+It currently supports the FileMaker Data API.
+With slow work towards compatibility with the existing FileMaker Xml API.

 ## About FMData